-Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) (Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles • Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) Promoting countermeasures against child poverty and securing educational opportunities for all ○ Children Implementing projects in education and welfare for economically disadvantaged children Promoting responsible business conduct ○ Small-scale producers / suppliers Providing training programs on human rights and corporate responsibility (safety, prevention of bribery/corruption, fair labor practices, children's rights, etc.) Implementing programs for fair trade based on international norms, etc. regarding business and human rights Supporting small-scale producers and suppliers who meet certain social and environmental standards, etc. Achieving good health and longevity (including correspondence to an aging society(1)) ● Aging populations (○Especially low-income elderly populations, elderly people living alone, elderly people who have difficulty in accessing essential goods and services, etc.) O Providing preventive care programs for aging populations (promotion of exercise, etc.)
+Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) (Examples in the ICMA Social Bond Principles Additional Examples Listed in the Guidelines) Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles • Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) suppliers who meet certain social and environmental standards, etc. Achieving good health and longevity (including correspondence to an aging society(1)) ● Aging populations (○Especially low-income elderly populations, elderly people living alone, elderly people who have difficulty in accessing essential goods and services, etc.) O Providing preventive care programs for aging populations (promotion of exercise, etc.) Regional revitalization Companies and residents in geographically and socioeconomically disadvantaged areas Providing business support for local companies (including recruitment of human resources and sharing of intellectual property) (repost) Providing investments and loans to promote and support the business growth of local SMEs (repost)